Azure/communication-ui-library/docs/references/creating-a-release.md

 Both beta and stable release follow a two step workflow, aided by github actions.

-### Step 1: Prepare for release
+### Step 1: Create a Pre-release branch

-Use the <insert workflow name> github action to trigger the release preparation workflow.
+Use the [create-prerelease-branch](https://github.com/Azure/communication-ui-library/actions/workflows/create-prerelease-branch.yml) github action to trigger the release preparation workflow.

-    TODO: Add image showing workflow and options, like there used to be here.
+1. Options for this workflow:
+    1. Branch - This is the branch that the release will be created from.
+Default option is from `main`.
+    2. Bump Type - This is the type of release that will be created, the options for this are:
+        - `beta`
+        - `stable-minor`
+        - `stable-patch`

 This workflow will:

 1. Create a `prerelease/<release-tag>` branch, bump the package version for `@azure/communication-react` as appropriate and collect all change files into a changelog.
+    1. This step will also create a file called `GROOMME.md` which should be deleted when completing the PR back into the pre-release branch to signify that the changelog has been manually groomed.
 1. Create a Pull Request into the `prerelease/<release-tag>` for manually summarizing the changes collected in the changelog. *Merge this PR before going to step 2*.

 For example, when creating a release off of `main` tagged `3.3.0`, the following branches and Pull Requests will be created: